theXappy/InjectableDotNetHost/README.md

 # InjectableDotNetHost [![NuGet][nuget-image]][nuget-link]
-This probject provides a way to host the .NET Core/5/6/7+ runtime in a native (C/C++/...) target app.
+This project provides a way to host the .NET Core/5/6/7+ runtime in a native (C/C++/...) target app.
-It is done by injecting a native (C++) dll into the target, so the focus of this project is closed source targets.
+It is done by injecting a native (C++) dll into the target, so the targets of this project are closed-source apps.
 If you have the source code for the target, you should call the nethost APIs directly like here:
 https://github.com/dotnet/samples/tree/main/core/hosting